bytedeco/javacpp-presets/ffmpeg/README.md

                 AV_PIX_FMT_RGB24, SWS_BILINEAR, null, null, (DoublePointer)null);

-        // Assign appropriate parts of buffer to image planes in pFrameRGB
+        // Assign appropriate parts of buffer to image planes in pFrameRGB av_image_fill_arrays(pFrame.data(), pFrame.linesize(), buffer,
-        // Note that pFrameRGB is an AVFrame, but AVFrame is a superset
-        // of AVPicture
-        av_image_fill_arrays(pFrame.data(), pFrame.linesize(), buffer,
                 pFrame.format(), pFrame.width(), pFrame.height(), 1);